-In 2017, CCMF will hold its 3rd Annual Concerto Competition for pianists and string players.
-The winners will be invited to perform with the Northeastern Illinois University Orchestra conducted by Maestro Brian Groner in the fall of 2017.
+In 2019, CCMF will hold its 5th Annual Concerto Competition for pianists and string players.
+The winners will be invited to perform with the Northeastern Illinois University Orchestra conducted by Benjamin Firer in the fall of 2019.

 Eligibility - Participants must be fully accepted to CCMF in order to enter the competition.